ShravanSunder/rivet-utilities-plugin/README.md

 - `post` optional graph
   - The output of the `post` graph will be the final output of the pipeline node

+#### Graph Inputs

+- The input to the first stage  has id `pipelineInput`
+- The inputs to all following stages is the output of the prior stage
+- All stages have access to id  `pipelineInput`

 #### An example

-An example of executing a pipeline with 3 stages and a pre/post stage
+An example of executing a pipeline with 3 stages and a pre/post stage.

 - run `pre stage`
   - output of `pre-stage` => `stage 0`